We've been online serving the Clan Cunningham legacy since 1999! We are on the cloud on a virtual

 |Clan Cunningham Society News

-The October issue of our quarterly Clan Cunningham Communiqué newsletter is in today's (10/23/2016) mail and on its way to our worldwide members for the 63rd consecutive issue in a row beginning in April 2001!
+The July issue of our quarterly Clan Cunningham Communiqué newsletter went out to our worldwide members for the 74th consecutive issue in a row beginning in April 2001!

-It continues to feature the most comprehensive, in-depth research and analysis on the historical, genealogical, and ancient origins and evolution of the Cunningham name and clan by our CCSA Historian, Dr. Derek Cunningham, over the last six years.
+It has featured the most comprehensive, in-depth research and analysis on the historical, genealogical, and ancient origins and evolution of the Cunningham name and clan by Dr. Derek Cunningham for six years.
 Included below are two excerps from the Oct 2016 issue revealing a glimpse of the groundbreaking discoveries he has uncovered; including his subsequent analytical postulations to be logically drawn from them: